Semileptonic $\Omega_{b}^{*}\rightarrow\Omega_{c}^{*} \ell \bar{\nu}_{\ell}$ transition in QCD: Numerical Calculations

-The lower limits of the Borel parameters are determined by requiring convergence of the OPE series.
-Specifically, the perturbative contributions should dominate over the non-perturbative ones and the higher dimensional non-perturbative terms should provide progressively smaller contributions,
+The lower bounds of the Borel parameters are determined by requiring convergence of the OPE series.
+Specifically, the perturbative contributions should dominate over the non-perturbative ones and the higher dimensional non-perturbative terms should provide progressively smaller contributions.
+For this purpose, we impose the condition that the contribution of the highest-dimensional non-perturbative operator (dimension-6) remains below approximately 5\% of the total perturbative and non-perturbative contributions.
+Explicitly,

 These conditions and requirements define the working regions of the Borel parameters as follows,